MonikaBarget/distant-reading/docs/pages_tasksheet_slavery.md

 You may also want to scrape the reviews for the [History Extra](https://podcasts.apple.com/at/podcast/history-extra-podcast/id256580326) podcast and search for reactions to one of their several episodes on slavery, slave revolts, and abolitionism.

+#### Cited works and recommended readings

+@Johanna: Please add more and maybe find links for the books below! :-)

+- Balkenhol, M. (2021).
+Tracing Slavery: The Politics of Atlantic Memory in The Netherlands.
+Berghahn Books.
+- Reybrouck, D. van.
+(2014).
+Congo.
+HarperCollins UK.
+- Wickramasinghe, N. (2020).
+Slave in a Palanquin: Colonial Servitude and Resistance in Sri Lanka.
+Columbia University Press.
+- Qureshi, S. (2011).
+Peoples on Parade: Exhibitions, Empire, and Anthropology in Nineteenth-Century Britain.
+University of Chicago Press.
+- Oostindie, G., & Roitman, J. V. (2014).
+Dutch Atlantic Connections, 1680-1800: Linking Empires, Bridging Borders.
+BRILL.

 ### Questions for Data Analysis on Slavery Case Study